ntrrgc/dyndns-bot/README.md

 #DynDNS bot

-Starting from 13 of May of 2013, DynDNS started requiring its free user to log in DynDNS portal every 30 days in order to maintain their accounts or switch to DynDNS Pro (using ddclient is not sufficient).
+Starting from 13 of May of 2013, DynDNS started requiring its free users to log in DynDNS portal every 30 days in order to maintain their accounts or switch to DynDNS Pro (using ddclient is not sufficient).

-Of course, this a big nuisance for free users, who surely have better things to remember than the last time they log in DynDNS portal.
+Of course, this a big nuisance for users, who surely have better things to remember than the last time they log in DynDNS portal.

 So this is a little script for Linux that logs in your DynDNS account